Jonesyboy07/dlns-stats-site/data/update.md

 ## Recent Updates

+### October 6, 2025 - Discord Auth

+Added in discord auth!

+This is for some backend things, but also to add possible future things.

+## Old Updates

 ### October 3, 2025 - Another set of HTML / CSS Changes

 Coming today, user `jevd322` has gone through and changed the HTML for the Footer and Header.